rlancaste/Astro-Dev/README.md

 This repository is intended to make it easier to get set up to easily build the latest versions of INDI, INDI Web Manager App, 3rd Party Drivers, StellarSolver, GSC, and KStars as well as to be able to edit the source code to test out ideas, to diagnose problems, and to make contributions to the development of any or all of these programs.
 Recently, I have expanded the script so that it can build in Ubuntu Linux and may expand to other distros and to Windows in the future.
 This script can build using the system, craft, or homebrew as a foundation.
-It can build QT5 and QT6 builds in parallel for testing purposes.
+It can build with different architectures in parallel for testing purposes.
 It can build using the original repositories or forked repositories.
 It can optionally build with XCode on MacOS.

 # The History
 This script evolved out of my previous repository [KStars-on-OSX-Craft](https://github.com/rlancaste/kstars-on-osx-craft).